371st Bombardment Squadron: Strategic Air Command

-Reactivated as B-29 Superfortress squadron at MacDill Field, Florida in August 1946 as part of Strategic Air Command.
-Was a training unit for antisubmarine warfare.
-Deployed to Okinawa during Korean War, carrying out combat operations over Korea throughout the conflict.
-Remained in Okinawa until November 1954 when inactivated.
-Reactivated simultaneously at Lincoln AFB, Nebraska, as a B-47 Stratojet medium jet bomber squadron, performed REFLEX deployments to North Africa until phaseout of B-47 in 1965 and inactivated.
+It was reactivated as Boeing B-29 Superfortress squadron at MacDill Field, Florida in August 1946 as part of Strategic Air Command.
+It was a training unit for antisubmarine warfare.
+It deployed to Okinawa during the Korean War, carrying out combat operations over Korea throughout the conflict.
+It remained in Okinawa until November 1954 when it moved without personnel to Lincoln Air Force Base, Nebraska, as a Boeing B-47 Stratojet medium jet bomber squadron, performed Operation Reflex deployments to North Africa.
+And was inactivated with the of the B-47 in 1965 and inactivated.